 Will you gain weight?

-weight after you stop smoking.
+You may worry about gaining weight after you stop smoking.
 This is understandable.
 In fact, many smokers do gain weight during their quit attempt.
 In your plan to quit smoking, include eating healthy snacks and doing some physical activity to help you avoid weight gain during your quit.